smartnic/sigcomm21_artifact/README.md

               // It means that (r10 - 7) to (r10 - 1) are set as 0, (r10 - 8) is set as 1
               // In your run, the immediate number could be others because of the stochastic search
 ```
-K2 reduces 4 intructions to 1 instruction by directly storing an immediate number on the stack and removing redundant instructions.
+K2 reduces 4 instructions to 1 instruction by directly storing an immediate number on the stack and removing redundant instructions.

 ---